firsttris/ccu-addon-mui/README.md

 After these steps, the WakeLock API should be enabled, preventing your screen from going into standby while using the PWA.

-If WakeLock is not working, check for errors in the browser console:
+To verify if WakeLock is working, check the browser console for the following error:
 ![Screenshot](docs/WakeLock_error.png)
+This error indicates the WakeLock API is unavailable, review the steps above.

 # Device Support